+1.24.
+Ofgem may from time to time, following consultation with Network Licensees and other interested parties, revise this NIC Governance Document in accordance with the NIC Licence Condition.

 1.25.
-Ofgem may from time to time, following consultation with Network Licensees and other interested parties, revise this NIC Governance Document in accordance with the NIC.
-We also intend to update the Governance Document in late 2014 for the inclusion of DNOs and IDNOs from 2015.

-1.26.
 Ofgem will undertake a review of the Electricity NIC after it has been in operation for at least two years.
 It is possible that, following this review, we will make changes to aspects of the NIC operations and governance and amend the Governance Document to facilitate these changes.